Easy⏱ 45 minπŸ“‹ 9 stepsπŸ› 7 tools

 Pro Tip

-The single most important wire is the blue or brown C-wire (common).
+The single most important wire is the C-wire (common) β€” it provides the 24V power return that keeps the thermostat connected to Wi-Fi.
+C-wire color is not standardized, so don't trust the color; check the terminal letter on the old thermostat.
+The C-wire is often blue but can also be black, brown, or other colors.
 If you have one, installation is straightforward.
 If you don't, buy a thermostat that includes a C-wire adapter (Ecobee includes one in the box).

 Turn Off Power to the HVAC System